-3 Choose the odd one out in each group of words related to sports.
+3) Choose the odd one out in each group of words related to sports.
 Which sport does the extra word or phrase refer to?

-skiing: slope header downhill football: defender penalty slam dunk swimming: flipturn backboard backstroke tennis: net poles serve
+skiing: slope header (football) downhill football: defender penalty slam dunk (basketball) swimming: flipturn backboard (basketball) backstroke tennis: net poles (skiing) serve

-4) Complete the adjectives with the correct prefixes and suffixes.

-- 1 The referee's decision was logic in my opinion. - 2 The tennis player was success in the final match and looked very satisf with his performance. - 3 / feel prepar for the race. - 4 This tracksuit was expens, but it's comfort to wear. - The sports authorities are totally toler of doping practices.
+- 4> Complete the adjectives with the correct prefixes and suffixes. - 1 The referee's decision was illogical in my opinion. - 2 The tennis player was unsuccessful in the final match and looked very dissatisfied with his performance. - 3 I feel unprepared for the race. - 4 This tracksuit was inexpensive, but it's uncomfortable to wear. - 5 The sports authorities are totally intolerant of doping practices.